mdolab/MACH-Aero/installInstructions/installFromScratch.rst

 - Installing `3rd party packages`_
 - `MDOLab packages`_

-Since MDOLab packages depend heavily on 3rd party tools and packages it is generally good to start with that.
+Since MDO Lab packages depend heavily on 3rd party tools and packages it is generally good to start with that.
 Finally an example ``.bashrc`` file is shown.